The Agentic Project Harness

 |---|---|

-| Agent instructions (AGENTS.md / CLAUDE.md) | Defines repo-specific behavior, guardrails, commands, and forbidden actions |
+| Agent instructions (AGENTS.md / CLAUDE.md) | Repo-specific behavior, guardrails, commands, and forbidden actions |

 | README | Fast entry point for humans |

-| Skills | Encodes repeatable workflows agents should follow |
+| Skills | Repeatable workflows the agent should follow |

-| MCP configs | Gives agents structured access to external tools |
+| MCP configs | Structured access to external tools |

-| Docs folder | Stores durable product, architecture, and operational context |
+| Docs folder | Durable product, architecture, and operational context |

-| Scratch-pad | Safe place for temporary investigation notes |
+| Scratch-pad | A named space for temporary investigation notes |

-| Scripts folder | Holds repeatable operational commands |
+| Scripts folder | Repeatable operational commands |

-| Decision records | Preserves why important choices were made |
+| Decision records | Why the important choices were made |

 L1: Development harness

-Make local development repeatable and reviewable.
+Make local development repeatable.

-- Automated migrations — handles schema changes reproducibly
+- Automated migrations

-- Dependency management — controls the supply chain
+- Dependency management

 L2: Production harness

-This level is required before production traffic, sensitive data, payments, or customer commitments.
+Required before production traffic, sensitive data, payments, or customer commitments.

-- CI/CD pipelines with gated deployment
+- CI/CD with gated deploys

 - Health checks and monitoring

-- Database backup and restore automation
+- Database backup and restore drills

 - Alerting and runbooks